soxidus/Boardgame-Bot/README.md

 Think of a nice password.
 When other people try to talk to your bot (it's publicly visible in the Telegram Botverse), they'll have to know this password in order to do anything useful with it - including accessing your databases.

 #### MySQL
-All these are values that you configured when setting up the database.
+All these are values that you will need to access the database(s).
 Just complete/modify them!

+### Docker setup

+Our databases run in Docker containers.
+To set them up, please refer to [infrastructure/README.md](infrastructure/README.md).

+If that didn't throw any errors, you now have a database structure like the one described in [database_structure.md](database_structure.md).
+Have a closer look at it if you are not entirely sure what you just did!

 ### Your Telegram Group
 You will need a group to use the full functionality of this bot.
 While creating a group in Telegram is quite straight-forward, there are a few things to keep in mind: